Laibasif/edge-runner/README.md

 4. Interact with the chatbot to ask questions regarding the summarized content.

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Special thanks to OpenAI for providing the Llama model.
-- Thanks to Streamlit, PyPDF2, and python-pptx for their amazing libraries.